Getting Pregnant With Unicornuate Uterus

 What Is Unicornuate Uterus?

-Unicornuate uterus is when the uterus does not develop completely and has only one fallopian tube instead of two, which makes it look like a single, rudimentary horn.
-The uterus is smaller than usual, and could be disconnected from other parts of the womb; therefore unable to drain out the menstrual fluid.
+A unicornuate uterus is a congenital uterine abnormality, in which the uterus is smaller than a typically-sized uterus and has only one functioning fallopian tube.
+If the other side of the uterus is present, it may be a rudimentary horn.
 At times, it may be connected with the rest of the uterus or may contain a functional endometrium.
 In certain cases, the uterus may develop a smaller offshoot called a Hemi-uterus.

 What Causes Unicornuate Uterus?

 A unicornuate uterus is caused due to an abnormal müllerian duct or paired duct of the embryo.
 It is a congenital condition, i.e. women are born with it.

 Symptoms of Unicornuate Uterus

 But, in many cases the horn does not connect to the uterine cavity, resulting in the following symptoms:

 - Chronic Pelvic or Period-Related Abdominal Pain: This can occur in cases where the functioning horn is solid and isolated from the rest of the uterus.
 The pain occurs because of a build-up of menstrual fluid that cannot drain out through the vagina.

 - Hematometra: This is the accumulation or retention of blood in the uterus because of its inability to drain out fluids.
 The symptoms are cramping pain during periods in the lower abdomen and pelvic midline, frequent urination, and urinary retention.
 Women in pre-menopause may also report abnormal bleeding or no menstruation at normal cycles.
 The build-up of blood may also cause low blood pressure or a vasovagal issue.
 However, women in menopause may be asymptomatic.